Sue H. Bae, Ph.D. & Associates

 As a licensed clinical psychologist, Dr. Bae has extensive experience working with children, adolescents and adults with various psychological issues and specializes in anxiety-related disorders.

 Prior to entering private practice, Dr. Bae worked in residential treatment facilities, social service agencies and outpatient hospitals.
-Along with her clinical work, she is a Full Professor at the Chicago School of Professional Psychology where she teaches and supervises masters and doctoral-level students training to become psychotherapists.
+Along with her clinical work, she is a Full Professor at the Chicago School of Professional Psychology where she teaches and supervises doctoral-level students training to become clinical psychologists.

 Dr. Bae earned her doctorate from the University of Chicago, her masters from Columbia University, and her bachelors from the University of California at Berkeley.
-As a member of the American Psychological Association, Society for Psychotherapy Research and the Asian American Psychological Association, Dr. Bae has been actively involved in psychotherapy research because she recognizes the importance of using empirically-supported treatments in her clinical practice.
+As an active member of the American Psychological Association, Anxiety and Depression Association of America (ADAA), Society for Psychotherapy Research and the Asian American Psychological Association, Dr. Bae has been actively involved in psychotherapy research because she recognizes the importance of using empirically-supported treatments in her clinical practice.
+Currently, Dr. Bae is the Chair of the Clinical Practice Section of the Illinois Psychological Association (IPA).

 Adept at research-supported therapies, Dr. Bae consistently strives to deliver expert treatment with a caring, individualized approach.
 Along with therapeutic treatment, Dr. Bae provides psychological assessments and consultations and offers comprehensive psychological testing to children and adolescents in particular.